juliusikkala/slang-cpu-utils/bindgen-llvm/README.md

 Functions are generally forward-declared with `__extern_cpp`, but only when the Slang's LLVM ABI matches the C ABI.
-This is not the case when passing or returning structs; in that case, a complicated adapter function is generated using Clang.
-Luckily, most high-profile C APIs don't pass structs by value.
+This is not the case when passing or returning structs.

+In that specific case (which luckily most high-profile C APIs largely avoid), you have two options:

+1. Omit such functions from bindings (default)
+2. Specify `--call-shim <object-file>` to generate an object file that contains wrappers that handle this calling convention problem.